West Van Teenz Bus it!

-Get friendly tips around bus etiquette, learn how to get and use your Compass Card, check out the GoPlaces!
-Map featuring youth-friendly destinations around town, and find handy apps and resources designed to help you plan your next trip!
+Get friendly tips around bus etiquette, learn how to get and use your Compass Card, and find handy apps and resources designed to help you plan your next trip!

 What’s not to love!
 There seem to be a number of misconceptions around taking the bus, so we’re here to share all the things your peers love about bussing it!

 - I’m the master of my own schedule!

 - I don’t need to always rely on my parents or friends for rides.

 - I can go places with a bigger group, without being limited by the number of people that fit into my parents’ or my car.

 - I can do my part in reducing car traffic emissions in my community.